Published: March 30th 2012March 24th 2012

 The x-receptionist, Marisol, was completely worried for my situation of the possibility that they may not give me my full amount of days stay here that they owe me. -I've worked out with the girls to let me move into the dorm room and stay for 14 days, or the equivelent of what I've worked for instead of having them

 pay me.
 I actually came up with this before I even found out they have no money to pay their employees; which completely makes sense now why they were so eager to do this deal.
-I'm actually getting the better end of the deal because they charge more for the dorm room than what they owe me per day.
-This also made me a bit nervous that something wrong was going to happen, having Marisol display her fears was no help.
+I'm actually getting the better end of the deal because they charge more for the dorm room per night than what they owe me per day.
+But this also made me a bit nervous that something wrong was going to happen, having Marisol display her fears was no help.

 have to talk to absolutely everyone you meet or see on the street.
 So wish us luck!